 A home warranty is a service contract.
 Home warranties for existing homes are common in today's real estate market.
 The warranty generally covers the repair and replacement of equipment and appliances such as dishwashers, plumbing systems, electrical systems, and so on.
 Optional coverage may be available at additional costs for pools, built-in spa equipment, well pumps and other systems.
 Coverage and price vary considerably among warranty companies.
 Be aware that pre-existing property conditions are generally not covered.
 A home warranty can be included as a term of a purchase agreement.
-Buyers should discuss home warranty contract to understand coverage, limitations, exclusions and costs associated with the policy.
+Buyers should discuss home warranties with their agent prior to purchasing a home.
+In addition, buyers should thoroughly read the home warranty contract to understand coverage, limitations, exclusions and costs associated with the policy.
 Your agent can provide you with information on companies offering home warranties for purchase.